 The actual visibility of the proposed development is significantly reduced due to the flat nature of the land within and surrounding the application site, the high degree of enclosure provided by mature boundary tree lined hedgerows and existing residential developments.
-During the site visit the Visibility Envelope was determined as the area within which the proposed development will be visible without mitigation.
-The extent of the Visual Envelope is limited to approx. 900m.

-A total of 5 no. viewpoints are selected which are representative views experienced from various receptors within the immediate vicinity looking towards the proposed development.
+A total of 5 viewpoints are selected which are representative views experienced from various receptors within 900m of the immediate vicinity looking towards the proposed development.
 The selected views are from publicly accessible areas.

 Potential views of the proposed development were found to be limited as it is well screened from the surrounding areas in general.
 While there may be locations in the immediate vicinity that will be visible the proposed mitigation landscape planting will help to visually integrate and partially screen proposed buildings.

 The transient views of road users are more limited to occasional glimpse through breaks in roadside hedgerows.
 The introduction of the new elements will be not be uncharacteristic when set within the attributes of the receiving view.
 Such views will be slightly modified but on a localised level.

 The potential visual effects upon receptors considered from the 5 selected viewpoints range from No Change to Slight visual effects.
 Some of these receptor's initial views and visual effects will be reduced as the mitigation planting matures and integrates the proposed development.
 Across much of the wider study zone, the proposed development's lack of visibility will result in the majority of receptors experiencing No Change to their existing views throughout the proposed developments life span.

-Measures to mitigate landscape and visual impacts have been included in the design including protection and retention of trees, hedgerows and woodland as described in this report and indicated on the landscape masterplan, perimeter screen planting and streetscape and open space planting.
+Measures to mitigate landscape and visual impacts have been included in the design including protection and retention of trees and hedgerows as described in this report and indicated on the landscape masterplan, perimeter screen planting and streetscape and open space planting.

-The development is in keeping with local area character and enhances and benefits the townscape and many views with the proposed change.
 The proposed development is complementary to local character and visual amenity and represents appropriate change and consolidation of the urban area at this location.